AshVijay/Instance-retrieval-from-video/README.md

 An implementation [1] to retrieve instances of interest from various video sources using Pytorch and OpenCV.
-Built a scalable backend using mongodb and support for multi-GPU training.
+Built a scalable pipeline to support large video sources and number of proposals.
+Used mongodb as backend and deployed on GCP cloud instance.

 Reference: